 Denali National Park and Preserve as well as Mt.
 Denali (Mount McKinley as its former name) is home to North America’s highest mountain peak.
 This natural landmark alone should make it one of your top places to see in Alaska.

 Before visiting, it is important to know the details of Denali National Park.
-Summer season (May 20th-mid September) is the choice of people visiting the park.
+The summer season (May 20th-mid September) is the choice of people visiting the park.
 During the winter season, the peaks and parks surrounding them are known for their extremely cold weather.

 Temperatures have been recorded at -100 degrees Fahrenheit!
 Summer days, however, are picture-perfect.
 Visiting Denali National Park is a great way to see one of the best scenic places in Alaska.

 It is important to be prepared ahead of time, due to the fact that Denali National Park only has one road and only one road entrance.
 This road is 92 miles long which runs east to west across the park.